S2I-D4TT0/potato_disease_detection/README.md

 # potato_disease_detection
-#How to Run:
+## How to Run:
 1.Set up streamlit in your machine $ pip install streamlit

-2.Clone the repository 'git clone https://github/S2I-D4TT0/potato_disease_detection'
+2.Clone the repository: 'git clone https://github/S2I-D4TT0/potato_disease_detection'

 3.Navigate to the repository directory.